 With this refinement and the use of retaining walls throughout the corridor, the overall width of the project has been significantly reduced, including up to a 95% reduction in residential relocations in Kentucky.

-In November of 2022, the project team also worked with the City of Cincinnati to reconfigure ramps to the downtown area, creating 10 acres of additional land available for development in the city.
+In November of 2022, the project team also worked with the City of Cincinnati to reconfigure ramps to the downtown area, creating 10 acres of additional land available for development or public use in the City.

 The project includes a number of features and enhancements that will improve travel and safety throughout the corridor, as well as provide benefits to local communities: